cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Block position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).

 Correctly positioning blocks, especially blocks larger than 1x1, can be a bit tricky.
-For more complex layouts, it is easier to create the schematic in Mindustry, decompile to Schemacode definition and modify the resulting file.
+For more complex layouts, it is easier to create the schematic in Mindustry, decompile to Schemacode definition, and modify the resulting file.

 ## Block orientation

-Each block in schematic has an orientation, although specific orientation affects only some types of blocks (such as conveyors or unit factories).
+Each block in the schematic has an orientation, although specific orientation affects only some types of blocks (such as conveyors or unit factories).
 Orientation can take four values - `east`, `west`, `north` or `south` - and is specified using this syntax: